TrDA-hab/Projects/SPI multi display/README.md

    `Backlog DisplayText [z]; DisplayText [f0s2x2y2tS]`
  - Run the command in the console  to run the "Interlock" mode, for the possibility of individual output of information on displays (optional):
    `Interlock 1,2,3` //Group Relay1 and Relay2 and Relay3 in "group 1".
-   `Interlock 1`     //Enable relay interlock .
+   `Interlock 1`     //Enable relay interlock mode.
  - Run the command in the console to modify the interface (optional):
    `Backlog WebButton2 E-PAPER#1; WebButton3 E-PAPER#2; WebButton4 E-PAPER#3`